-Having researchers and students on-the-ground regularly has resulted in early detection of environmental threats.
+Having researchers and students on-the-ground regularly resulted in early detection of environmental threats.
 For example, alewife is an invasive fish species that inhabits Silver Lake, where efforts are ongoing to monitor for effects in the lake and reduce their numbers.
 Hemlock woolly adelgid also was detected at each of the Conservancy’s fee-owned properties and state-of-the-art monitoring and treatment techniques are being tested at these sites.
-To benefit the greater community, information derived from these studies is being shared with local landowners and neighboring lake associations.
+To benefit the greater community, information derived from these studies was shared with local landowners and neighboring lake associations.

 North American Amphibian Monitoring Program - https://www.pwrc.usgs.gov/naamp/ A national monitoring program run by the United States Geological Survey.
 There are two routes in Susquehanna County, PA.